d12frosted/elpa-mirror/melpa/timu-spacegrey-theme-readme.txt

-I. Used Doom themes for boilerplate for modes & packages.
+Used Doom themes for boilerplate for modes & packages.

-II.
-Installation
+I. Installation
   A. Manual installation
     1. Download the `timu-spacegrey-theme.el' file and add it to your `custom-load-path'.
     2. In your `~/.emacs.d/init.el' or `~/.emacs':